-The Fraud & Risk Management (FRM) team will review and assess all the reported incidents of suspected fraud and carry out the required inquiries / investigations / inspections.
-FRM team may hire/involve the services of external / internal fraud investigation and / or forensic experts, wherever required.
+All reported incidents of suspected fraud will be reviewed and assessed and the required inquiries / investigations / inspections carried out.
+Firstsource may hire/involve the services of external / internal fraud investigation and / or forensic experts, wherever required.
 Further, all investigations will be handled on a case by case basis and may involve reporting to the Law Enforcements Authorities, where deemed necessary.